eshentong/SQL-Netflix/README.md

 <br />

 <h2>1.
 Description</h2>
 This project utilizes Netflix data which includes country, genre, type, year and directors to dive into Netflix's selection of media.
-Using R, SQL and Excel, I was able to wrangle and manipulate and data, and visualize it by type, countries, year, genre and more.<br />
+Using R, SQL and Excel, I was able to wrangle and manipulate the data, and visualize it by type, countries, year, genre and more.
+Due to the database not containing any consumer data, this insights will mainly address movie lovers and streaming service competitors for Netflix's internal content evaluation.<br />
 <br />

 <h2>2.
 Languages and Environment Used</h2>